American Cancer Society Hope Lodge Lois McClure-Bee Tabakin Building—Burlington

 Hope Lodge offers free, temporary housing for cancer patients and their families who are undergoing treatment.
 More than a place to stay, Hope Lodge is a home away from home, offering a comfortable and supportive environment for encouragement and healing.
 Getting emotional and social support from other survivors can be as important as getting the proper medical care.
 At Hope Lodge, guests share similar experiences, and are supported by caring staff and volunteers.

-Learn more about the American Cancer Society Hope Lodge, Lois McClure-Bee Tabakin Building by reading our most recent newsletter, Hope Lodge News, Winter 2013.
+Learn more about the American Cancer Society Hope Lodge, Lois McClure-Bee Tabakin Building by signing up to receive our newsletter.
+Call us at 802.658.0649.

 - a private room including private bathroom, cable television, phone with voice mail, alarm clock, and linens